makersacademy/ruby-coding-challenge/lib/approach.md

 #Q13 - first draft
+Check each array element and check first character of value
-Iterate over each item in array, isolating the first character (bracket notation) Use if statement to assess whether character at index 0 (first letter) is "a" or "A" Each wouldn't work here, as we don't need to go through each letter If this is true, add the array element to a new array.
+- Iterate over each item (.each), isolating the first character (bracket notation) Assess whether character at index 0 is "a" or "A"
+- Use if statement with or
+If true, add the array element to a new array.
-If it is false, do not add to new array
+If false, do not add to new array
 Print new array
 Test with different array elements in argument

 #Q14
 #TO COMPLETE